-Serious abuses associated with the extraction, transport or trade of minerals (requires immediate disengagement) □ Direct or indirect support to non-state armed groups (requires immediate disengagement) □ During your risk assessment, did you identify the presence of any of the following adverse impacts in the red-flag supply chain? (tick all that apply) • Direct or indirect support to public or private security forces who illegally control, tax or extort money from mine sites, transportation routes and upstream actors □ $ullet$ Bribery and fraudulent misrepresentation of the origin of minerals \Box Money laundering and non-payment of taxes and royalties due to governments □ None of the above risks have been identified □ Have you implemented a risk management plan Yes □ No □ to prevent or mitigate potential or actual adverse impacts?
-If yes, provide a description/summary of your risk management plan Have you established, or are you participating in, a traceability system that collects and maintains Yes □ No □ segregated information for all material inputs and outputs from red flagged supply chains (from extraction through to export) not need to disclose commercially sensitive evidence/documentation related ecords on file as part of your internal management system) Have you recorded details of all taxes, fees or royalties you have paid to the government related Yes □ No □ to the material's extraction, transport and/or export? (this only applies to payments you have made Have you recorded details of all payments or compensation (including facilitation payments) Yes □ No □ made to government agencies and officials related to the material's extraction, transport and/or export (this only applies to payments you have made Have you recorded details of all payments made Yes □ No □ to public or private security forces or other armed groups (this only applies to payments you have made, For miners: Have you carried out KYC checks of all third-party service providers handling the material = (e.g. transportation companies) or providing security at mine sites and along transportation routes?
-V For exporters: Have you carried out KYC checks to identify all suppliers and relevant service providers (e.g. transportation companies) from the point of origin through to export?
+During your risk assessment, did you identify the presence of any of the following adverse impacts in the red-flag supply chain? (tick all that apply) Serious abuses associated with the extraction, transport or trade of minerals (requires immediate disengagement) □ Direct or indirect support to non-state armed groups (requires immediate disengagement) □ Direct or indirect support to public or private security forces who illegally control, tax or extort money from mine sites, transportation routes and upstream actors □ Bribery and fraudulent misrepresentation of the origin of minerals □ Money laundering and non-payment of taxes and royalties due to governments □ None of the above risks have been identified □ Have you implemented a risk management plan to prevent or mitigate potential or actual adverse impacts?
+Yes No No If yes, provide a description/summary of your risk management plan Have you established, or are you participating in, a traceability system that collects and maintains segregated information for all material inputs and outputs from red flagged supply chains (from extraction through to export) Yes □ No □ not need to disclose commercially sensitive evidence/documentation related ecords on file as part of your internal management system) Have you recorded details of all taxes, fees or royalties you have paid to the government related to the material's extraction, transport and/or export? (this only applies to payments you have made, Yes □ No □ Have you recorded details of all payments or compensation (including facilitation payments) made to government agencies and officials related to the material's extraction, transport and/or export (this only applies to payments you have made, Yes □ No □ Have you recorded details of all payments made to public or private security forces or other armed groups (this only applies to payments you have made, Yes□ No□ For miners: Have you carried out KYC checks of all third-party service providers handling the material (e.g. transportation companies) or providing security at mine sites and along transportation routes?
+Yes No For exporters: Have you carried out KYC checks to identify all suppliers and relevant service providers (e.g. transportation companies) from the point of origin through to export?